-As the fourth son and fifth child of King George III, Prince Edward had no idea that his only child would one day be the longest-reigning (until Queen Elizabeth II that is!) and most popular British monarchs in history.
+As the fourth son and fifth child of King George III, Prince Edward had no idea that his only child would one day be the longest-reigning (until Queen Elizabeth II that is!) and one of the most popular British monarchs in history.

 He was born on 2 November 1767 to King George III and Queen Charlotte in Buckingham House in London.
 Edward was christened on 30 November 1767 with Hereditary Prince of Brunswick-Lüneburg, Duke Charles of Mecklenburg-Strelitz, Hereditary Princess of Brunswick-Wolfenbüttel, and Landgravine of Hesse-Kassel serving as godparents.